 Some of the examples detailed in this week's readings of how the QR code can be used in the learning environment I found very clever.
 From sports lessons to setting up a treasure hunt.
 The treasure hunt I could really relate to as QR codes spark the imagination and I guess this is why they have eventuated into a marketing tool.

 From its first simple beginnings as a new type of bar-code for businesses that required more information than the traditional 1D bar-code.
-The QR Code filled a demand by offering a 2D code which could have multiple amounts of information applied to it (QRcode.com, n.d.)
+The QR Code filled a demand by offering a 2D code which could have multiple amounts of information applied to it (QRcode.com, n.d.).

 Anyone that has a curiosity wants to find where the QR code will take them.
 With today's generation becoming more and more technological savvy these types of ICT tools spark interest and fill that curiosity urge.